-We welcome people who want to learn about sustainable living, Permaculture, food growing, woodland work, building and help with a wide variety of projects towards creating our vision.
-There is a comfortable double room in the house for an individual, couple, or friends sharing, and meals are prepared and eaten with us.
-Work is mostly in the vegetable, forest gardens and woodland (around 5 hours 5 day week with 2 days off by mutual agreement) but some help with houshold chores appreciated.
-Prefer stays of 3 weeks or more with a 1 week review.
+We welcome people who genuinely want to learn about sustainable living, Permaculture, food growing, and woodland work.
+We need help with a variety of tasks and projects towards creating our vision.
+There's a comfortable double room in the house for an individual, couple, or friends sharing, and meals are prepared and eaten with us, and you'll be living as part of the household.
+Work is mostly in the vegetable, forest gardens and woodland (around 6 hours 5 day week with 2 days off by mutual agreement) plus help with cooking, baking and washing up.
+Prefer minimum stays of 3 weeks (with a 1 week review).
 We keep hens and eat as much organic and home grown veggie food as possible.
-It would suit friends or a couple as there is no village close by, but Inverness and other towns are reachable by bus.
+There is no village close by, but Inverness and other towns are reachable by bus.

 |Preview host||20 acre croft in a quiet location where we like help with a wide range of jobs including all aspects of growing vegetables for a veg box delivery round, lambing (April), firewood, tree planting, fencing, building (winter), animals (cattle, bees, sheep, hens), & machinery maintenance. |

 Bus stop 1 mile away, 3 miles to village with shops, pub, sandy beaches, dolphin watching, mountain biking.
 12 miles to Inverness.